aptech/docs/docs/CR-output.rst

     end;

 The program above will write the contents of the
-GAUSS file *mydata.dat* into an ASCII file called *mydata.asc*.
-If there had been an existing file by the name of *mydata.asc*, it would have been overwritten.
+GAUSS file :file:`mydata.dat` into an ASCII file called :file:`mydata.asc`.
+If there had been an existing file by the name of :file:`mydata.asc`, it would have been overwritten.

 The ``/m1`` parameter in the `format` statement in combination with the ``;;`` at the end of the `print`